Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify how products are designed to promote financial inclusion.
-For example, are loan sizes or savings sizes small enough to be accessible to poor clients?
+Specify how loan products are designed to promote financial inclusion.
+For example, are loan sizes small enough to be accessible to low-income clients if irregular cash flow?
 Are guarantee requirements for MSMEs soft enough to include informal MSMEs?
 Do repayment schedules make sense given the cash flows of rice farmers?
-Are there efforts to adapt delivery methodology or channels to meet specificities of the target population?
+Are there efforts to adapt distribution channels to meet specificities of the target client segments?

 Field examples / Guidance for implementation